Skip to content

 Since 2017, developers at Casio Computer Co., Ltd. have been serving as instructors for the Invention Ideas Workshop for elementary school children to have fun while thinking up an invention that is useful for someone.

-The Kashio Toshio Memorial Foundation launched the workshop in 2017, the 60th anniversary of the establishment of Casio Computer Co., Ltd., in order to convey the commitment to contribute to society by creating inventions of Toshio Kashio, one of Casio Computer’s founders who came up with numerous inventions.
-A team of developers from Casio Computer, including G-SHOCK developer Kikuo Ibe, served as instructors and got children to think up ideas for “watches that are useful for someone.”
+The Kashio Toshio Memorial Foundation launched the workshop in 2017, the 60th anniversary of the establishment of Casio Computer Co., Ltd., in order to convey the commitment to contribute to society by creating inventions.
+The Foundation was established to honor the accomplishment of Toshio Kashio, one of Casio Computer’s founders who came up with numerous inventions.
+A team of developers from Casio Computer, including G-SHOCK developer Kikuo Ibe, served as instructors and got children to think up ideas for “inventions that are useful for people.”
 After introducing the G-SHOCK development story and doing some mental exercises as preparation for thinking outside the box, the instructors and staff got children to come up with ideas while chatting with them.

 Workshop